wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 During `SdkState.WAIT` progress bar will be displayed.
 After succesfull login application will show `MAKE PHONE CALL` button.

-> NOTE: While modyfying Android native code Flutter hot reload will not work.
+> NOTE: While modyfying iOS native code Flutter hot reload will not work.
 You have to stop the application and run it again.

 ![](/content/blog/make-app-to-phone-call-using-flutter/flutter-plugin-ui.png)